 Midi Length Dresses

-Believe it or not, longer style dresses are a fun (and flattering) option for a big belly.
+Believe it or not, longer-style dresses are a fun (and flattering) option for a big belly.
 Dress styles that bring attention away from the midsection are ideal for an apple body type.
 Midi dresses offer this benefit thanks to their longer length, like this Cutout Midi Dress ($120.00).